navganti/notes/references/@ahrensHowTakeSmart2017.md

 - Abstracting an idea away from a problem will result in the generation of more pragmatic and generalized solutions.
     - This is especially true for engineers.
 By abstracting a problem away from its context, we might sometimes stumble upon similar problems in seemingly unrelated fields, allowing us to create more clever solutions.
 - Write your literature notes for yourself, but assume your evergreen notes are to be understood by others as well.
 Being able to explain something (in a lecture, or a note on a small scale) is the true measure of how well you understand something.

+# Citation

+Ahrens, S. (2017). _How to take smart notes: One simple technique to boost writing, learning and thinking: for students, academics and nonfiction book writers_.